dd32/td-gh-ex/readme.txt

 4.Fix Meta Date overlapped with other meta data issue.
 5.Fix Post pagination issue.

+@Version: 1.4
+1. Fix issue --> You need to enqueue your style.css stylesheet in header.php.
+2. Fix issue --> You need to provide un-minified versions of animations.min.css, animations.min.js, and lightbox.min.js.
+You can leave the minified versions but un-minified versions are required as well.
+3. Fix issue --> You shouldn't be calling your own version of jQuery in scripts.php in the core-functions folder.
+You're required to use core-bundled scripts.
+4. Fix issue --> Remove all unnecessary contents from Tags in style.css file.

 *****************Licence Copyrights Attribution*******************
 Becorp WordPress Theme, Copyright 2015 asiathemes Becorp is distributed under the terms of the GNU GPL